Recipe #1, geom_medians() and geom_means()

 NoteYou may have noticed …

-1. … that the compute function can only be used with data with variables x and y.
-These aesthetic variables names, relevant for building the plot, are generally not found in the raw data inputs for plot.
+2. … that the compute function can only be used with data with variables x and y.
+These aesthetic variable names, relevant for building the plot, are generally not found in the raw data inputs for the plot.

 Test compute.